A Beginners Guide to Savings Clubs

 The beauty of this system is that when our GLO partners set up these groups, they put little-to-no money in themselves.
 It is funded by the group of beneficiaries who will benefit from it, whilst the partner provides training and oversight.
 The cost to the partner is mainly in staffing costs and supporting the communities long-term.
 It also frees them up to focus on larger-scale needs, instead of being preoccupied with multiple individuals.

-Instead of perpetuating a culture of aid and receiving, people are empowered to work their way out of poverty.
+So instead of perpetuating a culture of aid and receiving, people are empowered to work their way out of poverty.
 This is far more sustainable!
-Savings clubs are a simple principle, but they are making a big impact in Burundi!
+Savings clubs are a simple model, but they are making a big impact in Burundi!

 People Who Have Benefitted from Savings Clubs